 The Seoul Citypass Plus card can be used nationwide anywhere where T-Money is accepted.
 This includes Seoul, Gyeonggi, and Busan.

 The card can be used for multiple modes of transportation, convenience stores and certain restaurants, select attractions, public telephones, and vending machines.

 Why Purchase A Seoul Citypass Plus Travel Card?

 The Seoul Citypass Plus travel card fare is 100 won cheaper than the basic cash fare for the subway and bus.

 The card works just like a credit card.
 Just scan and go.
 The most common use for the card is on subways and buses.
 Subway stations can be quite busy during rush hours.
 With this card, you can just walk up to the subway gates, scan the card, and go on.
 The fare will be deducted from the card.
 Otherwise, you will have to wait in line to buy a ticket for each trip and pay in cash.

 Similarly, using a card for the bus is much simpler as you can scan your card and take a seat.
 The majority of bus riders in Seoul use a travel card as using cash slows down the bus driver and just takes more time.

-Subway : Seoul Subway, Incheon Subway, Airport Railroad Express Train (AREX) and All Stop Train.
+Subway : Seoul Subway, Incheon Subway, and Airport Railroad Express (AREX).

 Bus : City, maeul, and regional buses nationwide including Seoul, Incheon, Gyeonggi, Cheonan, Asan, and Jeju.